MicrosoftDocs/CommunityToolkit/docs/maui/layouts/DockLayout.md

 ## Building a DockLayout

+The following sections cover how to use a `DockLayout` in both C# and XAML.

+### XAML

 A basic `DockLayout` can be created in XAML as shown here:

-### XAML

 ```xml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"